Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 12-13.md

 # OverTheWire Bandit Gane - Level 12-13

 ## The Objective :
-The task is to find the password in order to progress to the next level.
+Find the password in order to progress to the next level.
 The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.

 ---